autowarefoundation/autoware-documentation/docs/tutorials/index.md

 #### How the planning simulation is achieved

-- Generates the path to the destination
+- Generates a path to the goal destination
 - Controls the car along the generated path
 - Detect humans and surrounding cars for the safe operation